 - Make appropriate courier arrangements to transport your samples to the labs.
 Ensure ice packs are included where necessary and ensure good quality packing materials are used to safeguard the samples in transit.

 - After we have received and registered your samples we will email a Sample Receipt.
 This shows basic samples details such as lab number and date and time of sampling.
 It also shows all determinands that have been assigned to each sample.
 We strongly recommend that you check this Sample Receipt to ensure all details are correct and that the scheduled determinands meet your requirements.

 Following this guidance should ensure that your samples progress smoothly through our laboratories.
 It minimises the risk of your samples being classed as ′deviating′.
-Further information on deviating samples is available in the downloadable pdf on the right.
+Further information on deviating samples is available in the downloadable pdf below.

 Completing the Sample Submission Sheet